 - Heat Experiences where a leader faces a complex situation that disrupts and disorients a habitual way of thinking.
 Through this experience there is a recognition that the current way of making sense of the world is inadequate.
 The leader opens up to different perspectives and starts searching for new and better ways to make sense of the situation.

 - Colliding Perspectives where a leader is exposed to people with different world views, opinions, backgrounds, and training that challenges existing mental models and increases the number of perspectives through which the world is viewed.

 - Elevated Sense-making where a leader uses a coach, or a self-developed process, to help integrate and make sense of these perspectives and experiences from more elevated stages of development.
 A larger more advanced worldview emerges and, with time, stablizie.

-At Metcalf & Associates, we work with our clients to create perpetual innovation, evolution, and growth in their leadership and business by providing
+At Innovative Leadership Institute, we work with our clients to create perpetual innovation, evolution, and growth in their leadership and business by providing

 - Individual or group Innovative Leadership training